Discover why men are more likely to be diagnosed with skin cancer than women and what you can do to lower your risk.

 ENRICH is first and foremost a dermatology clinic.
 Dr Rich and his associate dermatologists are all Fellows of the Australian College of Dermatologists (FACD).
 Skin cancers are more likely to be correctly diagnosed and treated at our clinic, and unnecessary tests, treatments and costs are minimised.

 We assess and treat all skin conditions.
 If you have a suspicious lesion, contact us to make an appointment today with one of our specialist dermatologists to discuss your concerns with a skin cancer specialist.

-Skin cancer develops when the skin cells see an abnormal spurt of growth, with DNA damage (usually caused by UV light/sun) causes genetic defects.
-The cells replicate with this DNA damage, perpetuating the problem and causing a cancerous growth.
+Skin cancer develops when the skin cells see an abnormal spurt of growth, with DNA damage (usually caused by UV light/sun) causing genetic defects.
+The cells replicate with this DNA damage, perpetuating the problem and causing cancerous growth.

 Basal cell and squamous cell carcinomas are known as non-melanoma cancers, and are the most common skin cancers in Australia, though they do not pose a great risk of death like melanomas do.
 Over 750,000 Australians will be treated for non-melanoma skin cancers every year, but the survival rate is very good.
 Early detection is key.

 BCC cancers are the majority of non-melanomas (about 70 per cent), with BCC appearing on the topmost outer layer of skin (the epidermis).
 BCC skin cancers appear almost anywhere on the body but are most common in areas of high sun exposure like the head, neck, face, shoulders and back.

 There are usually no symptoms and BCCs are slow to grow.
 You might see a pearl-like lump or a shiny, scaly area that is pink or pale in colour.